GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP07/README.md

 The [SWALS model](monai.f90) simulates this problem using a nested grid in the main runup zone, with boundary forcing from the measured time-series.

 Figure 1 compares the modelled and observed time series at several gauges.
-The agreement is good, although there are some minor differences in the early part of the time series (around 5-10 seconds) suggesting the experiment had background waves that do not feature in the boundary forcing.
+The agreement is good, although there are some minor differences in the early part of the time series (around 5-10s) suggesting the experiment had background waves that do not feature in the boundary forcing.

 ![Figure 1: Modelled and observed gauge time-series at three sites.](gauges_plot.png)

 The figures below compare the model wet-dry front with experimental snapshots near the runup maxima.
-They were taken every 0.5 second starting from about 15 seconds.
-The benchmark description notes some uncertainty in the start time, and herein a value of 15.1 seconds was found to give reasonable consistency of the model and experiment.
-The model contour is defined from a 2mm depth threshold.
+They were taken every 0.5s starting from about 15s.
+The benchmark description notes some uncertainty in the start time, and herein a value of 15.1s was found to give reasonable consistency of the model and experiment.
+The model contour is defined from a 2mm depth threshold (also suggested in the [GEOCLAW NTHMP tests for this problem](https://depts.washington.edu/clawpack/links/nthmp-benchmarks/geoclaw-results.pdf)).

 ![Figure 2: Snapshot of model and observations in main runup area.](snapshot_time_15.1.png)
 ![Figure 3: Snapshot of model and observations in main runup area.](snapshot_time_15.6.png)